hexters/hexa-docs/README.V2.md

 ### Check for User

-To check access outside of an authenticated context (e.g., in queues or commands):
+When checking access outside an authenticated context (e.g., in queues or commands), use:

 ```php
 return hexa()->user(User::first())->can('user.index');